humbornjo/SICP/README.md

 - I think I can start trying to understand knuth and latex after reading **1.3.4**
 - **exercise 1.44** is really good
 - "higher-order procedures enhance the power of our language by enabling us to manipulate, and thereby to reason in terms of, general methods of computation" SICP p108
 - "elements is said to be closed under an operation ...
 We do not use the word “closure” in this second sense in this book."
-SICP p134.
-Fuck c++ closure and rust closure, and all the language that use CLOSURE as the term for variable capturing.
+SICP p134
 - THe word nil is a contraction of the Latin word *nihil*, which means "nothing".
 - **exercise 3.20** is good
+- "The fact of concurrent execution, either because the world operates in parallel or because our computers do, entails additional complexity in our understanding of time."
+SICP p403